-The global spread of Covid-19 has evoked a growing concern among the international arena of its exploitation by parties to armed conflict for gaining unfair/asymmetric/questionable strategic, political, military, and economic advantages.
-In several cases, recently analyzed by the academic world, conflict-impacted states not only were more prone to suffer greater vulnerability to the health risks of the pandemic but also the risk of violent escalations and “Coronavirus Coups”.
+The global spread of COVID-19 has evoked growing concern in the international arena that parties to armed conflicts could exploit the virus or its effects to gain strategic, political, military, and/or economic advantages.
+Scholars have already reported several recent cases in which conflict-ridden states not only tended to be more vulnerable to the health risks of the pandemic but also to the risk of violent escalations and ‘Coronavirus Coups.’

-Conversely, despite rising public unrest and internal political instability related to its national Covid-19 management, the State of Israel has signed amidst the pandemic a series of normalization and peace agreements with the United Arab Emirates, Bahrain and Sudan, as well as the resumption of diplomatic relations with Morocco.
-Declaratively, the agreements were to encourage further peace dialogue between Israel and other Arab countries, which later could establish a regional multilateral alliance.
+In contrast to these bleak scenarios, the State of Israel has succeeded in signing a series of normalization and peace agreements with the United Arab Emirates, Bahrain and Sudan, as well as resume diplomatic relations with Morocco, notwithstanding rising public dissatisfaction and internal political instability engendered by the government’s management of the ongoing pandemic.
+These agreements have already led to substantive diplomatic and economic advances in the region, and are also intended to encourage additional normalization dialogues between Israel and other Arab countries, which could ultimately lead to a regional multilateral alliance.

-While the media coverage of the Abraham Accords tends to attribute their timing and content to defense interests, the proximity to the US elections and political-personal motives of the leaders involved, a more comprehensive analysis is required.
-In this regard, a textual examination of the agreements could serve as our starting point.
-Along the explicit mutual interest in fostering economic, trade and investment cooperation in the future, lies another substantial field of collaboration, emphasized by its context and the use of past tense:
+The media ascribes the timing and content of the Abraham Accords to defense interests, their proximity to the U.S. elections, and the political-personal motives of the leaders involved.
+However, a more comprehensive analysis, beginning with a textual examination of the agreements, is required to gain meaningful insights into the substance and significance of these near-tectonic diplomatic developments.
+Beyond their clear mutual interests in fostering economic, trade and investment cooperation in the future, the signatories of the accords shared another notable field of collaboration, as emphasized in the language of the Accords by its context and the use of past tense:

-“The Parties welcome progress made in cooperation between them regarding the treatment of, and the development of vaccine for, the Covid-19 virus, as a sign of the tremendous potential for cooperation between them in the healthcare sphere”.
+The Parties welcome progress made in cooperation between them regarding the treatment of, and the development of vaccine for, the Covid-19 virus, as a sign of the tremendous potential for cooperation between them in the healthcare sphere.

-Indeed, this is not the first time where health officials in the Middle East, faced a public health threat, overcame ideological differences and collaborated in detecting, diagnosing, treating and monitoring infectious diseases.
-Furthermore, such a practice has been taken place in other “conflict-prone or resource-poor regions”, such as the Mekong River Basin, East and South Africa, and the Balkans.
+Indeed, this is not the first time when health officials in the Middle East, faced with a public health threat, overcame ideological differences and collaborated in detecting, diagnosing, treating, and monitoring infectious diseases.
+Furthermore, health-related cooperation has occurred in other ‘conflict-prone or resource-poor regions’, such as the Mekong River Basin, East and South Africa, and the Balkans.

-However, whereas the cooperation in the above-mentioned cases was limited in scope and time-frame and designated solely to deal with a specific/narrow/defined public health challenge, the Abraham Accords portray a richer wider long-term cooperation in the healthcare arena spreading to other intersecting spheres.
-Inevitably, such a collaboration holds further regional implications on matters of security, stability and development.
+However, whereas the cooperation in the above-mentioned cases was limited in scope and duration, and meant solely to address a specific public health challenge, the Abraham Accords reveal a broader, more long-term cooperation in the healthcare arena which also extends into other related areas.
+Inevitably, this health-associated collaboration will have profound regional implications on matters of security, stability and development.

-The unique timing of the signing (at the peak of the vaccines race coupled with the international uncertainty surrounding the necessary response to the virus), the wide applicability of the Abraham Accords, and their official establishment via a format of peace agreements, turn the spotlight on the question: what was the role of public health considerations in constituting/forming the Abraham Accords and shaping them?
+The comprehensiveness and unique format of the Accords, together with the extraordinary timing of the signing, at the peak of the vaccine race and amid continuing international uncertainty regarding the appropriate response to the virus, give rise to the question of what was the role, if any, of public health determinants in shaping and arriving at the Abraham Accords.

-The Research Questions
+Research Questions

-My research project would focus on the role public health considerations play in multilateral diplomatic negotiations towards peace and normalization processes: Does the direct and indirect use of public health argumentation during peace and normalization negotiations have the power to preliminary create, accelerate or perhaps slow down the process?
-Alternatively, maybe such processes are indifferent to the use of health justifications?
+This research focuses on the role public health considerations play in multilateral diplomatic negotiations in the course of peace and normalization processes.
+Can engaging in direct or indirect public health debates during such negotiations create, accelerate or perhaps impede these processes?
+Alternatively, are public health issues simply irrelevant in the context of peace processes?

-While addressing the questions at hand, the research will explore how countries (via their diplomatic representatives) and international players, such as the World Health Organization and other UN agencies, use public health arguments in (formally and informally) promoting peace initiatives and securing regional stability.
+In addressing these questions, this research will explore how countries, through their diplomatic representatives, and international players, such as the World Health Organization and UN agencies, use public health arguments (formally and informally) to promote peace initiatives and secure regional stability.